Canon 1D X Mark II vs M3

-The Canon EOS-1D X Mark II and the Canon EOS M3 are two digital cameras that were officially introduced, respectively, in February 2016 and February 2015.
+The Canon EOS-1D X Mark II and the Canon EOS M3 are two digital cameras that were announced, respectively, in February 2016 and February 2015.
 The 1DX Mark II is a DSLR, while the M3 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1DX Mark II) and an APS-C (M3) sensor.
-The 1DX Mark II has a resolution of 20 megapixel, whereas the M3 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1DX Mark II has a resolution of 20 megapixels, whereas the M3 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 1D X Mark II vs Canon M3
+Body comparison: Canon 1D X Mark II vs M3

-The physical size and weight of the Canon 1D X Mark II and the Canon M3 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 1D X Mark II and the Canon M3.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1DX Mark II – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1DX Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M3 is considerably smaller (72 percent) than the Canon 1D X Mark II.
 Moreover, the M3 is substantially lighter (76 percent) than the 1DX Mark II.
 It is worth mentioning in this context that the 1DX Mark II is splash and dust resistant, while the M3 does not feature any corresponding weather-sealing.